wer hat angst vor der moderne?, Ausstellungsplakat © Grafik: Slovak Design Center, 2025

 wer hat angst vor der moderne?, Ausstellung © Photo: zkg, 2025

-Pop-up exhibition with presentation of works by students from the Weißensee Academy of Art and STU Bratislava
+Pop-up exhibition presenting works by students from the Weißensee Academy of Art and STU Bratislava.

 24 October–21 November 2025, Tuesday–Sunday, 12 noon–8 p.m.